Prevailing thermally-pulsing-asymptotic-giant branch stars in the near-infrared rest-frame spectra of distant quiescent galaxies: towards robust galaxy ages and masses: Summary

 \section{Summary}

 We present the analysis of JWST/NIRSpec PRISM spectra of 27 high-redshift ($1<z\lesssim3$) QGs to probe the spectral signatures of the TP-AGB stellar phase in the NIR region.
-This is a follow-up study of our detection of strong AGB spectral features in the JWST spectra of a massive quiescent galaxy at $z\sim 1$ \citep{Lu+25}.
-By fitting individual as well as stacked spectra with the three population synthesis models (M13, BC03, and C09), we find that TP-AGB stars are ubiquitous in the spectra of QG at Cosmic Noon, confirming our previous results based on one single galaxy.
+This is a follow-up study of our detection of strong AGB spectral features in the JWST spectra of a massive quiescent galaxy at $z\sim 1$ \citep{Lu+25}. { By comparing these new spectra with those from our previous work \citep{Lu+25}, we find that TP-AGB stars are ubiquitous in the spectra of QG at Cosmic Noon, confirming our previous results based on one single galaxy.}

-We compare the goodness of spectral fits obtained from the three adopted models and quantify systematic differences in galaxy properties such as age, metallicity, dust attenuation, and stellar mass.
-We find that the M13 models systematically provide fits with the best quality, especially in the NIR, and yield younger mass-weighted ages (by 500 Myr) and lower stellar masses (by $\sim$0.2 dex) compared to BC03 and C09 models.
-All models consistently point to super-solar metallicities for about half of the sample.
+By fitting individual as well as stacked spectra with three { SPS} models (M13, BC03, and C09), We find that the M13 models with a sizable TP-AGB contribution { generally} provide better { overall} fits (lower $\chi^2_{\rm R}$ values), especially in the NIR, { and are the only models yielding self-consistent ages from the optical, NIR, and full-spectrum fits.
+Compared to BC03 and C09, M13 also yields systematically} younger mass-weighted ages (by 500 Myr) and lower stellar masses (by $\sim$0.2 dex), { while all} models consistently point to super-solar metallicities for about half of the sample.

-The SNR-weighted stacked spectra reveal enhanced CN and H-bump features alongside many weaker TiO absorptions in galaxies with mass-weighted ages of 0.4-1.8 Gyr, consistent with the expected peak contribution of TP-AGB stars from M13 models in this age range.
-The strength of these features increases toward higher stellar mass ($\log M_*/M_\odot \ge 10.445$), stronger dust attenuation ($\rm A_v \ge$0.6), and higher metallicity ($Z/Z_\odot \ge 1.35$).
-These results provide further direct empirical constraints to TP-AGB prescriptions in SPS models and underscore the importance of modelling evolved stellar phases to interpret the NIR spectra of distant QGs.
+The SNR-weighted stacked spectra reveal enhanced CN and H-bump features alongside many weaker TiO absorptions in galaxies with mass-weighted ages of 0.4-1.8 Gyr, consistent with the expected peak contribution of TP-AGB stars from M13 in this age range.
+The strength of these features { likely} increases toward higher stellar mass ($\log M_*/M_\odot \ge 10.445$), stronger dust attenuation ($\rm A_v \ge$0.6), and higher metallicity ($Z/Z_\odot \ge 1.35$).
+These results provide further direct empirical constraints to TP-AGB prescriptions in SPS models and underscore the importance of modelling evolved stellar phases to interpret the NIR spectra of distant QGs as available in the JWST era.

-The overarching conclusion from this study is that literature results based on TP-AGB weak/light models require revisions because they are affected by systematic errors compared to models that incorporates a stronger TP-AGB signature, which favor younger ages and lower stellar masses.
-The revised measures have a clear impact on the cosmological interpretation of galaxy formation and evolution.
+{ Our results suggest that the treatment of the TP-AGB phase remains an important factor of systematic uncertainty for deriving the physical properties of high-redshift QGs.
+Compared to M13, TP-AGB-light models tend to infer older ages hence higher stellar masses, with potential implications for galaxy formation studies.
+At the same time, no current SPS model reproduces all NIR spectral features fully, motivating further improvements, including elemental abundance variations (e.g., carbon and $\alpha$ enhancement) and spectral type variations.
+We shall pursue these avenues in a forthcoming paper.}

 \begin{contribution} S.L. conceived the project, selected and identified the galaxies, and performed the raw data reduction of the GO-5019 observations.
 S.L., E.D., and C.M. led the analysis and wrote the manuscript.
 A.R., D.T., L.D.H., and M.G. assisted in the analysis and interpretation.
 P.A.H. and M.D. led the original observations and reduced the NIRSpec spectra from CEERS.
 R.G. wrote the fitting code.
 All authors aided in the analysis and interpretation and contributed to the final manuscript. \end{contribution}